gahtan-syarif/sha3prng/README.md

 # Add random entropy to scramble the PRNG state in case backtracking resistance is needed.
 prng_instance.add_entropy()

-# Add chosen entropy (512-bit integer or bytes object) to scramble the PRNG state in case backtracking resistance is needed.
+# Add user-specified entropy (512-bit integer or bytes object) to scramble the PRNG state in case backtracking resistance is needed.
 prng_instance.add_entropy(619)

 ```